Meteor Lake: Background

 In July 2021, Meteor Lake was initially announced to be coming with a 5–125W TDP range for various segments ranging from ultra low power mobile to enthusiast desktop.
 The initial tape-in process for Meteor Lake took place in May 2021.
 The CPU compute tile was confirmed to be fabricated on Intel's 7 nm process (since rebranded to "Intel 4").

 In October 2021, Intel said in an earnings call that it had taped out the CPU compute tile for Meteor Lake and after it was received it had powered on within 30 minutes and with expected performance levels.
 In April 2022, Intel announced that an assembled Meteor Lake mobile processor had been powered-on for the first time in a development milestone.

 In March 2023, it was reported that Intel had decided to cancel development of high-end Meteor Lake-S processors for desktop.
 Meteor Lake-S processors were being designed to fit into the LGA 1851 socket, which is identical in dimensions to LGA 1700, but the cancellation of desktop Meteor Lake meant that the LGA 1851 socket wouldn't debut until Arrow Lake in 2024.
 The top Meteor Lake-S SKU in development contained 6 Redwood Cove P-cores and 16 Crestmont E-cores, which is two fewer P-cores than the last generation Raptor Lake Core i9-13900K.

 At Intel's Innovation event in September 2023, head of Intel's Client Computing Group Michelle Johnston Holthaus confirmed that some Meteor Lake-based processors would come to desktop in 2024.
 Intel later clarified that socketable desktop Meteor Lake processors would not be coming to the DIY market with the LGA 1851 socket.
 Instead, Meteor Lake processors in a BGA package will be available on desktop in the form of compact all-in-one PCs.
-A reason for this, according to a statement by Intel to ComputerBase, is that "Meteor Lake is a power efficient architecture that will power innovative mobile and desktop designs".
+A reason for this, according to a statement by Intel to ComputerBase, is that "Meteor Lake is a power efficient architecture that will power new mobile and desktop designs".